When it comes to poetry, not everyone knows there are different types of poems or knows the difference between them.

 Yes, some have certain rhyming lines and meters, but some can have absolutely no structure at all.

-Poetry is often also creative and sometimes uses dramatic language to get the point across.
+Poetry is often also a very creative type of writing and sometimes uses dramatic language to get the point across.
 Some poems can sound exceptionally dramatic or expressive in order to convey an idea or mental image.

 What Makes Poems Different?